Gender wage gaps around EU and across methods

 Decompositions are prone to multiple risks.
 For example, the urge to compare only the comparable implies that a decision needs to be made about the use of observations which clearly are not comparable.
 Nopo (2008) proposes to use these observations to infer about the possible selectivity in this process, but alternative approaches consist of reweighing or neglecting this issue.
 Similar choices concern the treatment of distributional issues.
 Finally, for the parametric methods, the dependence on the functional form may influence the results as well.
 Consequently, depending on the features of a given labor market, an estimate of gender wage gap obtained with a given method is likely to overstate or understate the extent of true unjustified inequality in wages.

 We make available a dataset which provides a full selection of gender wage gap estimates for the EU countries, using data from EU-SILC.
 Across countries and years, everybody can see for themselves, what is the source of the gender wage inequality in a given European country.
-We provide:
+We provide a compressed file containing:

 - Data documentation